colin6128/contributing/README.md

 - Fork the repo on GitHub
 - Clone the project to your own machine
-- Commit changes to your own branch
+- Commit changes to your own branchc
 - Push your work back up to your fork
 - Submit a Pull request so that we can review your changes